mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

 Double quoted strings can contain single quotes inside them, as in ``"Bruce's beard"``, and single quoted strings can have double quotes inside them, as in ``'The knights who say "Ni!"'``.
-Strings enclosed with three occurrences of either quote symbol are called triple quoted strings.
-They can contain either single or double quotes:

-Python programers usually choose to surround their strings by single quotes.
-What do you think would happen if the string already contained single quotes?
+What do you think would happen if the string already contained quotes both single and double?

 .. activecode:: sde
     :nocanvas:

-    print('''"Oh no", she exclaimed, "Ben's bike is broken!"''')
+    print("Oh no", she exclaimed, "Ben's bike is broken!")

+.. admonition:: Fix the error ...

+   When you run the above activecode a syntax error occurs.
+Type triple quotes ``'''`` at the beginning and end of the string.
+Then it will run with no errors.

+Strings enclosed with three occurrences of either quote symbol are called triple quoted strings.
+They can contain either single or double quotes

 Triple quoted strings can even span multiple lines: